Emotional Loneliness: Managing Social Isolation

 Support is available 24/7.
 Please also see our Get Help Now page for more immediate resources.

 Understanding the signs and symptoms of emotional loneliness and social isolation may help a person find ways to manage the symptoms and address the underlying causes to improve social relationships.
 Managing emotional or social loneliness often involves a combination of social support and mental health strategies.
-Below, we’ll examine the concept of emotional loneliness as well as practical ways to navigate and manage the impacts of feeling lonely.
+Below, we’ll examine the concept of emotional loneliness as well as practical ways to navigate and manage the impacts of feeling lonely, including through the support of a therapist who understands various causes of loneliness.

 Understanding emotional loneliness